indigo423/opennms.org/user/pages/05.blog/2017-04-29-process-monitoring-snmp/item.md

 ```

 The [PrTableMonitor](http://docs.opennms.org/opennms/releases/19.0.1/guide-admin/guide-admin.html#_prtablemonitor) uses the tables above to monitor the status of running processes.
-There are no specific configuration parameters necessary, because the configuration of which processes are monitored and how is located in the Net-SNMP configuration.
+There are no specific configuration parameters necessary, because the configuration of how and which processes are monitored is located in the Net-SNMP configuration.

-In OpenNMS, you configure just one monitor named something like `Process-Table`.
+In OpenNMS, configure just one monitor named something like `Process-Table`.
-As soon as the Net-SNMP agent identifies a process is not running in the specified boundaries the _Error Flag_ table is updated and is changed from `0` to `1`.
+As soon as the Net-SNMP agent identifies a process is not running in the specified boundaries, the _Error Flag_ table is updated and is changed from `0` to `1`.
-The OpenNMS monitor will go down and give you a list of names with the processes which are not in a desired state.
+The OpenNMS monitor will go down and give you a list of names with the processes that are not in a desired state.

 **Pro:**
 You have only to configure one PrTable Monitor in OpenNMS, regardless of how many processes you want to monitor.